 To Be or Not To Be Self-Employed

-COW Library : Business & Marketing : Nick Griffin : To Be or Not To Be Self-Employed
+COW Library : Business & Career Building : Nick Griffin : To Be or Not To Be Self-Employed

 Early on let me say that this discussion is based on starting a business in the United States - one of the least complicated, most pro-business places in the world.
 Hopefully much of what's to be discussed here will be applicable elsewhere.
 If anything, those approaching this decision in a heavily regulated environment (are you listening Western Europe?) will take into account the additional burdens imposed by their own governmental entities.